TBI Endpoints Development Initiative

 The team has pilot tested the EB-COP on the Glasgow Outcome Scale-Extended for the detection of treatment effects in patients with moderate/severe TBI of subacute duration.
 Results from this pilot test were presented to the Government Steering Committee on March 17, 2017 and at the Second TED Consensus Conference held on the NIH campus on April 4-5th, 2017.
 In collaboration with the American Academy of Neurology, the investigators are finalizing a Qualtrics software platform designed to semi-automate the COA review and grading process.

 Read a complete description of the methodology, development, and evaluation of the findings from the EB-COP pilot-testing published here.
+Funded by the Department of Defense.

 Primary Investigator: Dr. Joseph Giacino, PhD